 Feature-based detection.
-This approach relies on user-level activities and its account details (i.e., user logs, profiles).
+This approach depends on user-level activities and user account details (e.g., user logs, profiles).
 By identifying unique features of an account, one can classify each account as fake or real using various machine learning techniques.
 For example, Facebook employs an "immune system" that performs real-time checks and classification for each read and write action on its database, which are based on features extracted from user accounts and their activities [8].